 Choosing classic finishes means your renovation will stand the test of time and add lasting value to your home - Done properly, a classic kitchen will look gorgeous for decades to come.
-Here are our top tips for creating a timeless, classic kitchen in your own home:
+Here are my top tips for creating a timeless, classic kitchen in your own home:

 1. Avoid Trendy Neutrals

 Color trends last about ten years and are generally linked to a trendy neutral.
 Twenty years ago, brown was the hot color.
 More recently, gray was all the rage.
 Now?
 Black accents are everywhere you look.
 If you want to use them, consider adding trendy neutrals in accessories that are easier to replace (think towels, decorative bowls, and rugs) and avoid them in more permanent hard finishes (like tile, cabinets & countertops).